gaverhae/blog/blog/content/md/posts/2021-07-25-cwafi-6-faster-stack-machine.md

   "real" VMs have a set-at-startup stack size too.
 - The function argument is not used; unlike our [previous approaches][part 5], this one does not seem to get inlined or cached by the compiler.
-I suspect the used of mutable state is responsible for that.
+I suspect the use of mutable state is responsible for that.
 - Since we're going to jump around in the code, and we've already added the [vector] package, we also convert our stack machine code to a vector before running.
-We want that to happen once and cached, and sort of hope that the `!` achieves that.
-I'm still not confident in my understanding of the Haskell execution model to be sure what happens here, but that single `!` does give an overall performance boost of almost half in this case.
+We want that to happen once and be cached, and sort of hope that the `!` achieves that.
+I'm still not confident enough in my understanding of the Haskell execution model to be sure what happens here, but that single `!` does cut the runtime in half in this case.

 With the above code, the performance I get is: